Cyber Security Threats in Healthcare

-Cybersecurity threats in healthcare are becoming more prevalent as hospitals and healthcare systems increasingly rely on digital technologies.
-Patient data, medical devices, and operational systems are often online, making them vulnerable to healthcare cyber threats that could compromise both privacy and patient safety.
-A security breach could expose critical systems, risking patient lives.
+Cybersecurity threats in healthcare are escalating as hospitals and healthcare systems increasingly rely on digital technologies.
+Patient records, medical devices, and operational infrastructure are often connected to the internet, exposing them to cyber threats that can jeopardize both privacy and patient safety.
+A single cyber attack can disrupt care and endanger lives.

 In what scenario would you be willing to answer invasive and personal questions without thinking twice?
-That’s right—at a doctor’s appointment.
+That’s right, at a doctor’s appointment.
 Patients trust healthcare professionals to protect their personal information.
-However, despite this trust, healthcare cyber threats in the healthcare industry remain rampant.
+However, despite this trust, cybersecurity threats in the healthcare industry remain rampant.
 The healthcare sector experiences some of the highest numbers of data breaches, making it notoriously vulnerable to cyber healthcare attacks.
 Hackers often target healthcare systems for valuable data.

 The Healthcare Cybersecurity Investment Gap